InstinctM/InstinctM/README.md

 </div>

 ### About Me
-A University of Manchester student studying Computer Science.
+A University of Manchester undergraduate studying Computer Science.
 Interested in Artificial Intelligence.
 Learning to code...

 #### Have experience with...